 Signs

-Signs was one of the most difficult films to rank because of its uncanny nature that dwindles between a sheer brilliant premise and a batshit climax.
-It is heralded as the last film after which Shyamalan’s accolades and commendations were reconsidered.
-Signs is about an alien invasion of the earth but what sets the film apart from the regular run-of-the-mill alien invasion films is that it follows a very personal account of events through the story of the Hess Family.
-Following very creepy and occasionally frightening sequences, Signs is sure to keep you on the edge for the most part of it.
+Signs was one of the most challenging films to rank because of its uncanny nature that dwindles between a sheer brilliant premise and a batshit climax.
+It is heralded as the last film, after which Shyamalan’s accolades and commendations were reconsidered.
+Signs is about an alien invasion of the earth, but what sets the film apart from regular, run-of-the-mill alien invasion films is that it follows a very personal account of events in the story of the Hess Family.
+Following very creepy and occasionally frightening sequences, Signs is sure to keep you on the edge for the most part.

 Shyamalan adeptly builds tension throughout by showing glimpses of the alien monster instead of the whole.
-That helps in instilling fear in the audiences pertaining to an invasion of privacy and a threat to life safety instead of diving headfirst into the disposition of the extraterrestrial beings.
+That helps instill fear in the audiences about an invasion of privacy and a threat to life safety instead of diving headfirst into the disposition of the extraterrestrial beings.
 The brief inlay into shadows, hazy figures, frightening hands, etc., works well in inducing a spine-chilling mysterious vibe to the film.
-This follows the electrifying touchdown episode when the aliens finally attack the Hess household and all hell breaks loose.
+This follows the electrifying touchdown episode when the aliens finally attack the Hess household, and all hell breaks loose.
 What succeeds this stunner sequence, however, is nothing but sheer mockery and heart-breaking revelation.
 The aliens are susceptible to water.
 Water!
 It almost felt like a substandard explanation for a film like Signs.
-Did the aliens not think through their mission before embarking to attack a planet occupied 71% by water?
-Did the writer of the film get exhausted by the end to think of a capable denouement?
+Did the aliens not think through their mission before attacking a planet occupied 71% by water?
+Did the film’s writer get exhausted by the end to think of a capable denouement?
 We will never know!

 6. Glass (2019)